jsnyde0/model-context-playground/.project/tasks/TASK-01-setup-mcp-server.md

 - **Learnings:**
     - Used `mcp` Python SDK (`FastMCP`) for basic server setup.
     - Added SDK dependency via `uv add mcp`.
-    - Refactored structure: server code moved directly into `src/model_context_playground/mcp_server.py`.
+    - Refactored structure: package flattened and renamed to `playground`, server code moved to `playground/mcp_server.py`.
     - `mcp dev` starts an inspector; accessing its URL gives "Cannot GET /", which is expected for browser access.
     - Must use `uv run mcp dev ...` (or `uv run python ...`) to execute commands from the virtual environment.
-    - Correct server path is `src/model_context_playground/mcp_server.py`.
+    - Server path is `playground/mcp_server.py`.